allemas/jdk-22/README.md

 | "The file tmp.dat does exist" or "The file tmp.dat does not exist"
 ```

 Multiline is supported in the source file without introducing newlines !
-The value of the embedded expression is interpolated int the result at the position of the `\ `
+The value of the embedded expression is interpolated `int` the result at the position of the `\ `
-The template consider to continue on the same line.
+The template is considered to continue on the same line.

 ```java
 String time = STR."The time is \{
     // The java.time.format package is very useful